pbauermeister/dfd/doc/README.md

 ```
 ![Includer 2](./includer-2.svg)

-### 3. Including not-rendered snippet
+### 3. Including snippet without generating an image for the includee

-Like above, you can include another snippet of the same document, but without
+Like above, but without generating an image for the includee snippet.
-rendering said snippet as image file.
 #### a.
 Includee

 Here we first define the snippet `included-snippet-2`.
 The leading `<`
-mandates to not render it.
+mandates to not generate an image for it.
 Hence it needs no format extension.

 Code block start fence: